CPS-IT/project-builder/docs/usage.md

 where to install and set up your new project.
 Make sure to always mount the volume to `/app`.

-> :bulb: In the entrypoint, `composer create-project` is executed.
+> 💡 In the entrypoint, `composer create-project` is executed.
 It already
 > contains all [recommended command options](#recommended-usage).

 ### Available image tags